-O-rings keep this Flip-It tub drain stopper in place.
+O-rings keep this Flip-It® tub drain stopper in place.
 Gently grasp the outer chrome round body (not the toggle) and begin to rotate the stopper pulling upwards at the same time.
 It does not matter in which direction you rotate the stopper.
 Sometimes wiggling back and forth while pulling up may work as well.

-Removing the Trip Lever or Plunger Style Stopper
+How to Remove a Trip Lever or Plunger Style Stopper

 Tools needed: Screwdriver

 Plunger tub drains have a stopper located inside the waste and overflow pipe, and are activated using a Trip Lever or Turn Style overflow plate.
 Most will have a strainer plate covering the drain.
-This cover plate simply screws into the body of the drain, as shown in this example, and can be removed or changed by just unscrewing it.
+The cover plate simply screws into the body of the drain, as shown in this example, and can be removed or changed by just unscrewing it.

 Locate the screws on the trip lever.